PrasannaKumaran/digital-footprint-monitor/README.md

 ### Extracting data from Chrome
 In order to analyse user data, it needs to be extracted on a regular basis and the **cloud database** needs to hold the latest user activity information.
 To handle this, a **chrome extension** has been developed.
 The code for this extension can be found in the [dataExtractor](dataExtractor) folder.
-- [background.js](dataExtractor\background.js) contains the code where the data is retrieved on a periodic basis. **Cron jobs** are written to extract the history and bookmark data.
+- [background.js](dataExtractor/background.js) contains the code where the data is retrieved on a periodic basis. **Cron jobs** are written to extract the history and bookmark data.
 History is extracted every *30 minutes* and the bookmark data is extracted *weekly once*.
 The download information is extracted at the instant a *user saves or downloads*  an information.
-- [manifest.json](dataExtractor\manifest.json) contains the manifest version, permissions and oauth2 details of the chrome extension.
+- [manifest.json](dataExtractor/manifest.json) contains the manifest version, permissions and oauth2 details of the chrome extension.
 In order to create your own extension replace
 ```
 "{"client_id": "<ENTER YOUR GOOGLE CLIENT ID HERE>"}
 ```
 with your google client ID which you can create in the google console.
 More details can be found on this [link](https://developers.google.com/workspace/guides/create-credentials).
 Now we have a working chrome extension with cron jobs that periodically extracts user information.

 ### Chrome
 [Chrome pipeline](chromepipeline) is one of the apps in the **Django** project which is responsible for handling the post request that are made by the chrome extension.
 It reads the data that is been sent from the extension, processes it and updates the cloud **MongoDB database**.
-Details of how the data is processed and the database schema can be found in this python [file](chromepipeline\views.py).
+Details of how the data is processed and the database schema can be found in this python [file](chromepipeline/views.py).

 ### Reddit
 [RedditInfo](redditInfo) is one another important app in the project aimed at extracting the posts upvoted by the user.
 Firstly, the user types in their username and password of their reddit account.
 The database doesn't store this private information and using Reddit OAuth, only authenticated requests are processed.
 MongoDB cloud database retrieves relevant documents for the `user's query`.
-You can find the implementation details of the app in the python [file](redditInfo\views.py).
+You can find the implementation details of the app in the python [file](redditInfo/views.py).
 More details about how the document is retrieved is detailed in the following sections.

 ### Visualization
 [Visualization](visualization) app was developed to visualize the data extracted and stored on the cloud.
-Interactive plots were created using **vega-altair** which analyzed different aspects of the **user's behavioural** data including
+Interactive plots were created using **vega-altair** which analyzed different aspects of the **user's behavioral** data including
 * Number of visits to a domain over the course of time
 * Total 10 visited domains (ex.  youtube, google, yahoo)
 * Top 3 bookmarked domains on each day in the past week